Divested-Mobile/CVE_Checker/README.md

 - You will likely be rate-limited
 - Some patches will be missing as the links may no longer be valid
 - There are a handful of patches that have been added by hand (eg. compressed, or manually backported)
-- Pointing DOS_PATCHER_INCLUSIVE_KERNEL to a (CIP) combined kernel repo will generate patches locally when possible
+- Pointing $DOS_PATCHER_INCLUSIVE_KERNEL to a (CIP) combined kernel repo will generate patches locally when possible

 Patching
 --------